mermaid-js/mermaid-cli/CONTRIBUTING.md

 ## Submitting a pull request

 1. [Fork][fork] and clone the repository
-1. Configure and install the dependencies: `yarn`
+1. Configure and install the dependencies: `yarn install; source copy_modules.sh`
 1. Create a new branch: `git checkout -b my-branch-name`.
 Make sure to give a good name to the branch.
 New features shall start with `feature/<branch name>`.
 Bug fixes shall start with `fix/<branch-name>`
 1. Make your change, add tests, and make sure the tests still pass
 1. Push to your fork and [submit a pull request][pr]